 with police, call Mark R. De Yoe, APLC.
 With over 32 years of experience,

 you know you have a strong legal advocate by your side.
 Call to get started with a

 Being convicted of a DUI with injury means that the prosecution must have

-result of this negligent act that resulted in the other person’s
+- That this act of negligence directly resulted in the other person's injury

-injury.
-DUI with injury is a "wobbler" under California law,
+DUI with injury is a "wobbler" under California law, which means

 felony offense, depending on the circumstances surrounding your charge and your criminal history.